wyattscarpenter/funny-little-rerere-example-repo/README.md

 # A third time?!

-What happens if I then rebase again?
+What happens if I then rebase again? (not "pictured" in the git repo history) Well, the same thing again, it turns out.

+But what if I rebase without --rebase-merges?